stackhpc/stackhpc-kayobe-config/doc/source/configuration/magnum-capi.rst

 Management Cluster
 ===================
-The CAPI driver relies on a management Kubernetes cluster to manage tenant Kubernetes clusters.
+The CAPI driver relies on a management Kubernetes cluster, installed inside the cloud, to manage tenant Kubernetes clusters.
 The easiest way to get one is by deploying [this](https://github.com/stackhpc/azimuth-config/tree/feature/capi-mgmt-config) branch of azimuth-config, and look at the `capi-mgmt-example` environment.
 Refer to the [azimuth-config wiki](https://stackhpc.github.io/azimuth-config/) for detailed steps on how to deploy.

 There is a helper script for setting up your environment to run manual commands at `tools/azimuth-config-dev.sh`.
 The usage is : `./tools/azimuth-config-dev.sh <environment`.
 It assumes you follow the naming convention of `<environment>-azimuth-config` for your fork, as well as `environments/<environment>` for your mix-in environment.